kaptandatasolutions/kaptandatasolutions.github.io/_posts/2024-10-06-Image-generator-Pylinac-Module.md

 These options make it easy to replicate various imaging conditions and test their effects on your quality assurance processes.

-*Insert an image here showing the interactive sliders*

 ### 4. Real-Time Visualization
 As you tweak the parameters, the system provides real-time visual feedback.
 The generated image dynamically updates to reflect the changes, allowing you to fine-tune the simulation to perfection.

-*Insert an image of a live updated simulation*

 ### 5. Adding DICOM Metadata
 In addition to generating the image, the tool also allows you to embed specific **DICOM metadata**.
 This can include acquisition details, system specifications, and other relevant medical data, making it easy to integrate these simulated images into existing workflows for further analysis.